 The café latte does not originate in Italy, yet it’s Italian (the name, not the drink).

 Café latte is an espresso drink.
-Espresso spread worldwide, but some people thought it was very bitter & intense.
+When espresso spread worldwide, but some people thought it was very bitter & intense.

 So what should we do?